InfusionBot/docs/commands.md

 > Default Prefix: `w/`

-If You're not sure what prefix is used you can just `@-mention` the bot (`@welcome-bot#0914`) and it will tell you what prefix is used.
-If you though set a custom prefix for your server the default prefix can always be used.
+If You're not sure what prefix is used you can just `@-mention` the bot (`@Welcome-Bot#0914`) and it will tell you what prefix is used.
+You can set a custom prefix for your server, but the default prefix can always be used.

 - - -